KMORaza/Inverter-Drive_Simulation_Software/README.md

 * Data logging :—
   * Buffers simulation data and periodically writes to a CSV file (simulation_data.csv), with error handling for file I/O.
 * Visualization :—
-  * Plots phase A voltage, current, and motor speed on a canvas, using a sliding window of 1000 points and quadratic curves for smooth rendering.
+  * Plots phase A voltage, current, and motor speed on a canvas, using a sliding window of 1000 point salongside smooth rendering.
 * Senosr modeling :—
   * Simulates current sensors with Gaussian noise and partial/complete failure modes.
   * Currents are calculated based on motor impedance, adjusted for noise and failure scaling.